RichardoC/tales.fromprod.com/src/_posts/2023/2021-08-05-always-document-api-limitations.md

 ### What about forcing services to have external IPs?

-You can force the IPs in an endpoint slice (the place k8s sends traffic to) to non standard IPs, but the specific metadata IPs are blocked since they're link locall addresses.
+You can force the IPs in an endpoint slice (the place k8s sends traffic to) to non standard IPs, but the specific metadata IPs are blocked since they're link local addresses.

 I didn't investigate this further, as the API server doesn't directly connect to these, and instead sends the traffic via kubelets.